2019 Annual Disclosure Statement

 - Despite leaving Baseball HQ in 2015, moving to Florida in 2016 and turning 60 in 2017, I am not retired and have no intention of retiring any time soon.
 There are still books to write, ideas to innovate and leagues to be won.
 They’ll have to drag me to the shuffleboard courts, kicking and screaming.

 - In 2018, I lost two close friends and industry colleagues, Steve Moyer and Lawr Michaels.
-My younger brother passed away in August and I have taken over managing my 90something parents’ affairs after my mother was diagnosed with cancer last March.
-2018 wore me down and it has taken awhile to make my way back.
+My younger brother passed away in August and I have taken over managing my 90something parents’ affairs after my mother was diagnosed with cancer in March 2018.
+That year wore me down and it has taken awhile to make my way back.
 So please excuse the occasional hiccup or displaced focus that might filter into my work this year.
 I apologize in advance.